Oliver Weber

 Oliver Weber (born 7 September 1970 in Munich, West Germany) is a German photographer, Physician and Professor of Visual arts.
 Currently he lives and works on the Canary Island of La Gomera.
 His specialty areas are reportage, portrait and what has come to be recognized as street photography.

-He has become more widely known through numerous features with reputable magazines and publishing houses: BBC, ARD, Bertelsmann, Die Zeit, Random House, Merian (magazine), Stern (magazine).
+He has become more widely known through numerous features with magazines and publishing houses: BBC, ARD, Bertelsmann, Die Zeit, Random House, Merian (magazine), Stern (magazine).